Non-stop flights to Bangkok (BKK)

 Thai Airways (Star Alliance): year-round flights from Hong Kong (HKG), Seoul (ICN), Kaohsiung (KHH) and Taipei (TPE).

-Ethiopian Airlines (Star Alliance): year-round flights from Hong Kong (HKG).
+Ethiopian Airlines (Star Alliance): seasonal flights from Hong Kong (HKG).

 Cathay Pacific (Oneworld): year-round flights from Hong Kong (HKG).